fleetingbytes/human-regex/README.md

 Regular expressions for humans.

-Human-regex provides the classes `StringRegex` and `BytesRegex` which are subclasses of `str` or `bytes`, respectively.
+The [human-regex](https://github.com/fleetingbytes/human-regex) package provides the classes `StringRegex` and `BytesRegex` which are subclasses of `str` or `bytes`, respectively.
 They contain methods and properties which can produce your regular expressions with *readable code*.

 ```py
 from human_regex import StringRegex as Sre